-David Borges is in his fifth year as head coach of the Stonehill ice hockey program.
+David Borges is in his seventh year as head coach of the Stonehill ice hockey program.
 He joined the coaching staff, first as an assistant coach, after a 26 year coaching association with the boy’s ice hockey team at Coyle & Cassidy High School in nearby Taunton, Mass., the last nine years as varsity head coach.

 The 2018-19 season saw an 8-17-1 overall record and a 3-11-1 NE10 record.
 Senior Billy Palmer '19 received the Fr.
 John McCarthy, C.S.C Stonehill Leadership Award.
 Palmer also tallied a career high 57 saves against Saint Michael's College on February 6, 2019 to become the NE10 career saves record holder with 2,560 saves.